cmayron/Legal-Calculus/README.md

 - how multi‑device runtime is controlled
 - how recovery and restart work

+## Purpose
+…your existing text…

+## Chain‑Level Jurisdiction (Required Clarification)
+LCES governs constitutional, procedural, and integrity layers within the admissible‑execution environment.
+It does not claim to govern the full admissible‑execution chain.
+TA‑14 defines the chain as: Reality → Record → Continuity → Admissibility → Binding → Commit → Execution → Outcome.
+LCES operates within this chain by governing admissibility surfaces, workflow integrity, and governance structure, but it is not itself the chain.
+No layer is the chain; no architecture is the consequence‑bearing progression.
+No admissible evidence, no admissible execution.

+## Chain‑Level Jurisdiction (Required Clarification)
+LCES governs constitutional, procedural, and integrity layers within the admissible‑execution environment.
+It does not claim to govern the full admissible‑execution chain.
+TA‑14 defines the chain as: Reality → Record → Continuity → Admissibility → Binding → Commit → Execution → Outcome.
+LCES operates within this chain by governing admissibility surfaces, workflow integrity, and governance structure, but it is not itself the chain.
+No layer is the chain; no architecture is the consequence‑bearing progression.
+No admissible evidence, no admissible execution.
 This document is **self‑contained**.

 No other file is required to activate or supervise LCES™.